alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 ---
 layout: post
-title: Azure Data Factory and REST APIs - Encrypting Secrets with a Key Vault
+title: Azure Data Factory and REST APIs - Managing Secrets by a Key Vault
-description: Azure Data Factory and REST APIs - Encrypting Secrets with a Key Vault
+description: Azure Data Factory and REST APIs - Managing Secrets by a Key Vault
 comments: true
 keywords: Azure Data Factory REST API Encrypting Key Vault
 tags: [ADF, KeyVault]
 category: Dev
 published: true
 ---

 In this post I will touch a slightly different topic from the other few published in a series.
 The topic is a a security or, to be more precise, the management of secrets like passwords and keys.